jython/book/sandbox/concurrency.rst

   What's the overhead of doing that?
   Let's do some simple testing.

-  This probably will go down in the future - local variables.
+  This probably will become less costly in the future - local variables.

-  For thread confined code -
+  For thread confined code, this make sense.

+  But take care.
+The standard implementation of ``HashMap`` must be thread confined or synchronized.
+Otherwise, you might observe its internal bucket structure corrupted in such a way that a thred traversing it will get trapped in an infinite loop.

+  [XXX refer to "A Beautiful Race Condition" by Paul Tyma ... http://mailinator.blogspot.com/2009/06/beautiful-race-condition.html ]

 Thread Local Storage with ``threading.local``